“Co-creation is not about ‘build it and they will come.’ Rather, it is about ‘bring them together and build it with them.’

 The ‘rich’ prefix indicates that this approach to co-creation is full-bodied and directed towards the generation of abundant downstream value.

-Rich Co-creation is the principal means by which a generative enterprise gets things done, accomplishes its mission, animates its strategy and manifests its intent.
+Rich Co-creation is the principal means by which a generative enterprise gets things done, accomplishes its mission, animates its strategy and manifests its purpose.

 Please be aware that creating together is one of the three now-to-new work modes, the others being creating alone and helping others create in an enabling role such as facilitator, coach, thinking partner, project leader, boss or teacher.
 Now-to-new work is most effective when the three modes are properly integrated.